buenaflor/3-Color-Approximation/README.md

 The generator program takes a graph as input and repeatedly generates a random solution for the 3-color problem and writes its result to the circular buffer.
 This procedure repeats until it is notified by the supervisor to terminate.

+The program will terminate upon CTRL-C or a solution with 0 edges have been found.
+In this case, the graph is 3-colorable.

 ### Usage

 Invocation of the supervisor: